rowham/WinSigmaRuleAnalyzer/README.md

-# Sigma Windows Rule Insighter
+# Sigma Windows Rule Analyzer

 This repository provides a simple script to parse [#Sigma](https://github.com/SigmaHQ/sigma) rules and map the event IDs to their corresponding channels or providers.
 The script downloads Sigma rules from sigma rule repository and produces a CSV file with the mapped event IDs, their corresponding channels or providers, and the rule type (category or service).